FIDO-AC/fidoac/README.md

 Prerequisites:
 - Android SDK, NDK
 - Rust
 - Setup for Rust toolchain for Android.
-See https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-21-rust-on-android.html
+See [Mozilla - Building and Deploying a Rust library on Android](https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-21-rust-on-android.html).

 1) Build Rust Code to lib.so
 ```